Questions God Asks Us

 Private eCourse classrooms with group rates are available upon request.
 If you are interested, email us at [email protected].

-To purchase a print version of Questions God Asks Us, visit The Upper Room bookstore.
+To purchase a print version of Questions God Asks Us, visit The Upper Room online store.

 Trevor Hudson has been part of the Methodist movement in southern Africa for more than 35 years.
 Serving primarily around Johannesburg, South Africa, he is deeply committed to the work and ministry of the local congregation.
 Presently he is stationed at the Pastoral Institute of Northfield Methodist Church in Benoni, just outside Johannesburg, where he works on a part-time basis.